gbpadovan/ctg_indicator/README.md

 ## Introduction

-This project creates a new Technical Analisys indicator that uses the ratio between two prices: Crypto X Gold, then calculates ROC (Rate of Change) for 4 previous weeks over this ratio.
+This project creates a new Technical Analysis indicator that uses the ratio between two prices: Crypto X Gold, then calculates ROC (Rate of Change) for 4 previous weeks over this ratio.
 The number obtained by this formula is then used to create a buy/sell signal to be used in a trading strategy.

 * The inspiration for this project is the "Saylor to Schiff Indicator" developed by the trader Michael Silva: https://www.youtube.com/watch?v=zuG9Tjnud9k